FHIR/interversion/engine/readme.md

 * Using a liquid template (or a set of them) - this is the easiest way to perform simple conversions, but is not useable for managing merging
 * Others to be defined...

-The source uses the services defined on the engine object to launch the non javascript kind of conversions.
+The javascript code uses the services defined on the engine object to launch the non javascript kind of conversions.

 ## Engine